 Taxes can also be decreased.
 You can use the interest on the loan to decrease taxes.
 The depreciation of the property can also lower your taxes.
 If the property is not your sole residence then you can use any spending on the property to deduct taxes.
 These are all some pluses.

 Lastly, you are in sole control of this property.
-With REITs it is the trust that has the control.
+With REITs, it is the trust that has the control.
 If you own real estate property you are the full owner and control which property to buy and make it the way you would like.

 The Disadvantages of Owning Real Estate Property.

-Real Estate oftentimes has a high barrier to enter.
+Real Estate oftentimes has a high barrier to entry.
 You need a down payment of 20%, which can be quite costly.
 You will have to plan, save, and work hard to get that money.
 Plus you will need a credit score to guarantee a great mortgage rate.
 Even when rates are low, you still need a good score for a better rate.

 With Real Estate property comes a huge time commitment.
-Time is something that is hard to give away, but with real estate you need to find a property, buy the property, renovate, and find some tenants.
+Time is something that is hard to give away, but with real estate, you need to find a property, buy the property, renovate, and find some tenants.
 Plus if anything breaks, you as the landlord need to fix it.
-The time it takes may be something you are not too patient about.
+The time it takes maybe something you are not too patient about.

-Lastly, property is just not a liquid asset.
+Lastly, the property is just not a liquid asset.
 It can take 30-60 days to receive the money that was guaranteed for the sale of the property.
 There are also the 5% commissions paid to the agent.
 Plus it may take a while to sell it.
 If you need money, a quick property is not the place to get it from.